 Hi friends!
 I’ve been writing stories and such since I was a kid.
 Today I’m writing and publishing children’s books—and talking about it to elementary students at schools throughout Houston and beyond.
-My company is called Twenty-Eight Creative, and I launched my first picture book, Arthur Zarr’s Amazing Art Car, in 2016.
-My next project will be another picture book which I hope to release in early 2019.
-I’ve also written a middle grade manuscript (for ages 8-12), and I’m querying literary agents to see if I can find representation.
-(I’ll keep you posted on that!).
-I’m outlining a second and third middle grade book as well.
+My company is called Twenty-Eight Creative, and I launched my first picture book, Arthur Zarr’s Amazing Art Car, in January 2016.
+My second children’s book, Yazzy’s Amazing Yarn, also carries an artsy message and released in August 2019.
+I’ve written a middle grade manuscript (for ages 8-12), and I’m querying literary agents to see if I can find representation (I’ll keep you posted).
+I’m drafting a second middle grade book and outlining an idea I have for a third.
 So much to do!

 I was born in New Orleans while my father was in medical school.
 I grew up in Shreveport, Louisiana, but also lived in Key Biscayne, Florida, and Norfolk, Virginia, for part of my childhood years.
 I’m the second-oldest of five children; my parents are still together after 59+ years!

 I worked for my high school’s High Life newspaper at C.E.
 Byrd in Shreveport.
 In college, I got my first job that actually paid me money to write!
 I was a journalism major at Baylor University and worked as a reporter and copy editor for The Lariat, the daily college campus newspaper.
 My professional career in writing began in 1985 when I was hired as a Staff Reporter at The Times in Shreveport.
 I also wrote freelance feature stories for Forum Magazine in Shreveport for many years.

 After those stints in journalism, my career moved on to the field of public relations.
 I worked at The Plastic Surgery Center, Schumpert Medical Center, Louisiana State University-Shreveport and Columbia Highland Hospital.
 I moved to Houston, Texas in 1998 to take a job in writing/communications at Baylor College of Medicine in the Office of Development.